 The Finding Nemo Submarine Voyage was an incredible ride as it submerged us underwater in a submarine while we looked out the window with ocean bubbles floating by as they told the story of the film.

-Some of the classic rides that you can also find in Orlando are the Big Thunder Mountain Railroad, Pirates of the Caribbean, it’s a small world and Space Mountain, which is changed into Hyperspace Mountain – a Star Wars-themed ride.
+Some of the classic rides that you can also find in Orlando are the Big Thunder Mountain Railroad, Pirates of the Caribbean, it’s a small world, and Space Mountain, which is now Hyperspace Mountain – a Star Wars-themed ride.

 Star Wars Galaxy Edge

-As a big fan of the Star Wars franchise, I was so incredibly excited to see the new Star Wars Galaxy’s Edge part of Disneyland.
+As a fan of the Star Wars franchise, I was so incredibly excited to see the new Star Wars Galaxy’s Edge part of Disneyland.
 It went beyond our expectations.
-It felt as if we were transported to the city of Batuu.
+It felt as if we were in the city of Batuu.
 Every single thing we looked at had incredible details into the Star Wars universe.

-At the time of our visit, there was only 1 ride that was open which was the Millenium Falcon, Smuggler’s Run.
+At the time of our visit, there was only one open ride, which was the Millenium Falcon, Smuggler’s Run.
 Due to the area being brand new and busy, it didn’t accept FastPass reservations.
 We decided to use the Single Riders line in which we didn’t wait more than 10 minutes!
 The ride was lots of fun and incredibly interactive and is a must-do.
 In front of the ride is a life-sized Millenium Falcon.

 In September, there are no fireworks on weekdays at night, only on weekends.
-Instead, they have a night-time Electrical Parade which runs twice.
-It’s recommended to catch the later one as there is much more room to sit and view as most of the park has emptied after the first parade.
+Instead, they have a night-time Electrical Parade, which runs twice.
+I recommend viewing the later one as there is much more room to sit and see as most of the Park has emptied after the first parade.
 It was a fantastic night parade with bright lights and sounds.

 Our day at Disneyland Resorts was a perfect one.
 It was an unforgettable experience.
-The smaller sizes of the parks, as well as the proximity of them to each other as well as to our hotel, was ideal.
-It was so easy to get around and the crowds were not too overwhelming in September.
+The smaller sizes of the parks, and the proximity of them to each other and our hotel was ideal.
+It was so easy to get around, and the crowds were not too overwhelming in September.
 If you are ever in Anaheim, we highly recommend spending a day or two at the Disneyland Resorts.